rust-lang/book/src/ch17-02-concurrency-with-async.md

 generally be waiting on some *unknown* number of messages.
 In that case, we need to keep waiting until we determine that there are no more messages.

-In synchronous code, we might use a `for` loop to process a sequence of items like this, regardless of how many items are in the loop.
+In Listing 16-10, we used a `for` loop to process all the items received from a synchronous channel.
 However, Rust does not yet have a way to write a `for` loop over an *asynchronous* series of items.
 Instead, we need to use a new kind of loop we haven’t seen before, the `while let` conditional loop.
 A `while let` loop is the loop version of the `if let` construct we saw back in Chapter 6.
-The loop while continue executing as long as the pattern matches.
+The loop will continue executing as long as the pattern it specifies continues to match the value.

 <!-- TODO: update text in ch.
 19 to account for our having introduced this. -->

-The `rx.recv()` call produces a `Future`, which we await.
+The `rx.recv` call produces a `Future`, which we await.
 The runtime will pause the `Future` until it is ready.
 Once a message arrives, the future will resolve to `Some(message)`, as many times as a message arrives.
 When the channel closes, regardless of whether *any*  messages have arrived, the future will instead